operapoints/jet-engine-review/review.md

 ![](images/turbine.png "Turbine")

 The turbine will be printed from Inconel 719.
+More concerns:

 - Will setting the inlet angle to be such that the blade has 0 incidence at design RPM be enough to ensure that the design RPM is reached?
 - How much clearance should the blade tips have with the wall?
 The best clearance without machining is 0.3mm - will this be sufficient or will I need to machine a more precise fit?
 There is a pressure drop of 7.5kPa across the turbine.